- Your State

 First off, families in Washington, D.C. can choose for their children to attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by federal, state, and local government.

-Individual schools can decide to participate in “open enrollment” in the District of Columbia.
-What this means is that parents can apply to traditional public schools outside of the schools assigned to them.
+The District of Columbia operates as a single school district.
+In D.C., families can apply to traditional public schools outside of the school assigned to them.
 D.C. uses a lottery system called My School DC.
 Families can apply to up to 12 schools out of nearly all of D.C.’s traditional public schools and public charter schools through the common lottery application.
 The lottery system then matches open seats with applicants.
 Nearly three-quarters of students in the district attend a school other than their neighborhood school.